NATIONAL HONOR SOCIETY

 The National Honor Society (NHS) was established in 1921, as a recognition program for American high school students who show achievement in scholarship, leadership, service, and character.

 Students are selected for membership through an established school chapter in secondary public and accredited private schools through an application and possible follow-up interview.
-Candidates must meet the chapter's requirement for scholarship, service, leadership and character in order to be selected for membership.
-Currently, juniors will be considered for membership if they have maintained a 3.7 GPA(weighted).
+Candidates must meet the chapter's requirements for scholarship, service, leadership and character in order to be selected for membership.
+Currently, juniors will be considered for membership if they have maintained a 3.75 GPA(weighted).
 Character ratings for all applicants and members are gathered from the SBHS Faculty two times per year.

 The application process includes the completion of an essay as well as securing verification of involvement in both service and leadership positions.
 Our chapter has “raised the bar” by requiring additional community service so that we are on par with surrounding high schools.
 This entails 100 hours of community service both within the school district as well as the community.